Peter-SB/PySync-DJ/README.md

 Special thanks to the developers of the used libraries, especially Pytube but also including Spotipy and others listed in requirements.txt.

 Thanks also to kerrickstaley for their parse_serato_crates.py code.

+## ** Disclaimer **
+This software, is developed solely for personal, non-commercial use.
+It is intended for research and skill development purposes only.
+Users must adhere to the following:

+1. Compliance: Use PySync DJ in accordance with Spotify's and YouTube's Terms of Service.
+2. Non-commercial Use: PySync DJ is strictly for non-commercial, educational purposes.
+3. No Liability: The developer is not liable for misuse of PySync DJ or violations of any terms of service.
+4. User Responsibility: Users are responsible for their actions and any consequences while using PySync DJ.

+This disclaimer is subject to change.
+Users are responsible for complying with current terms of all involved platforms.